 - If kenneled outside, the animal must be in an approved kennel that meets the specific requirements outlined in city ordinance.

 - Other requirements as specified by city ordinance.

-In addition to the requirements for potentially dangerous animals, owners of dangerous animals must also meet the following requirements:
+In addition to the requirements for potentially dangerous animals (full declaration), owners of dangerous animals must also meet the following requirements: